arun12209/Quick-News/README.md

 # :newspaper: Quick-News

 This Quick-News application developed on the Salesforce platform and powered by NewsAPI.org.
-The Application serves you top news articles from different news sources and also you can read the top headlines country-wise.
+Application serves user, top news articles from different news sources and also user can read the top headlines country-wise.

 # :high_brightness: Features
   * Read the top headlines news from different news sources.